-24 hour of Le Mans is an amazing sports car race that was started long back in 1923 near a town named Le Mans in France.
-This is the world’s oldest car race that is packed with all the elements of the sports drama.
-Both the performance and endurance of man and machines are tested in 24 hours of Le Man that goes on for 24 hours and each year a new chapter is added in the automobile history.
+The 24 Hours of Le Mans is an amazing sports car race that was started way back in 1923 near a town named Le Mans in France.
+This is the world’s oldest car race that is packed with all the elements of the sport’s drama.
+Both the performance and endurance of man and machines are tested in the 24 Hours of Le Mans.

-Before 24 hours of Le Man got popularity in France, Grand Pix racing was the most popular form of Motorsports and the 24 hours of Le Man was mainly introduced to bring a different test in the race.
-So, the manufacturers concentrated on building the race cars that are not only speedy but also sporty, reliable and fuel efficient.
-Along with all these, the track required to introduce cars that have better aerodynamics and are stable at higher speed as well.
+Before the 24 Hours of Le Mans got popular in France, Grand Pix racing was the most popular form of racing.
+The 24 Hours of Le Mans was mainly introduced to bring a different type of racing to the motorsport’s world.
+Manufacturers concentrated on building race cars that are not only speedy, but also sporty, reliable, and fuel efficient.

 Image credit: “Le Mans 2008 Rolling start” by Wonker

-This race generally takes place in hot weather of June when rain is very common.
-The race is started at the mid-afternoon and lasts for long 24 hours.
-That means the race is ended on the next day.
-During that long 24 hours the competitors travel as long distance as possible.
-The modern competitors travel approximately 5000 km distances.
-The record is 5410 km that was made in 2010.
-The drivers are required to avoid mechanical damages while striving for speed.
-Also the primary car consumable such as fuel, tire and braking materials should be managed well.
+The 24 Hours of Le Mans generally takes place in June when rain is very common.
+The race is started at mid-afternoon.
+During that long 24 hours the competitors travel as far as possible.
+Modern racers travel approximately 5000 km.
+The record is 5410 km that was set in 2010.
+The drivers are required to avoid mechanical problems while striving for speed.
+Primary car consumables such as fuel, tires, and brakes most be closely managed.

-There are 50 competitors in the game.
-And each car should have two seats.
-But now a car with the ability to put up a seat in the cockpit is good to go in the racing.
-The car should not have more than two doors but the open cockpit cars will not require any doors.
-In 2014, all the cars of LMP1 category were instructed to have roofs to maintain safety.
+There are 50 competitors in the race.
+Each race car has two seats.
+The car should not have more than two doors, but open cockpit cars do not require any doors.
+In 2014, all the cars of LMP1 category were required to have roofs to maintain safety.

-There are different classes in the race and the overall winner and winner of each class is rewarded.
+There are different classes in the 24 Hours of Le Mans.
 The number of classes varies each year.

 Click HERE to visit the TTS store filled with original products!

-26 and 27th May in 1923 were the day when 24 hours of Le Man was first ran on the public road of Le Mans.
-Primarily it was planned as a three-year-event and the winner was awarded with the Rude-Whitworth Triennial cup.
-But it continued and the races were dominated in the beginning by French, Italian, British drivers while the top brands cars such as Bugatti, Alfa Romeo, and Bentley were used in the game.
-The race was cancelled in 1936 due to a strike in France.
-But the Second World War II brought a long 10 years gap in the game.
+In 1923, May 26 and 27 were the days the 24 Hours of Le Mans was first ran on the public road of Le Mans.
+Initially the race was planned for every three years and the winner was awarded the Rude-Whitworth Triennial Cup.
+The first races were dominated by French, Italian, and British drivers.
+The top brands of cars were Bugatti, Alfa Romeo, and Bentley.
+The race was cancelled in 1936 due to a strike in France and was not continued until 1946 due to the Second World War.

-Different manufacturers have won each year and as of 2015, Porsche is the most successful winner by a record of 17 victories.
+As of 2015, Porsche is the most successful car manufacturer having won 17 victories.

-24 hours of Le Man has witnessed various fatal accidents but the worse case is the 1955’s accident that took life of 80 spectators and the driver Pierre Levegh.
+The 24 Hours of Le Mans has endured various, fatal accidents, but the worst crash was is the 1955.
+This accident that took the lives of 80 spectators and the driver Pierre Levegh.

-Two major accidents took place in 2011 where the no.3 car driven by Allan McNish collided with another car and it was smashed into the tyre wall followed by which it was thrown into the air.
-In the eleventh hour another accident took place with the no.1 car that was driven by Mike Rockenfeller.
-The car collided with another car and his car was thrown outside the barrier at 170mph.
+Two major accidents took place in 2011, when a car driven by Allan McNish collided with another car and they smashed into a tire wall.
+In the eleventh hour another accident took place when the car driven by Mike Rockenfeller collided with another racer and Rockenfeller’s car was thrown outside the race barrier at 170 mph.

-In 2012, Anthony Davidson’s car collided with a Ferrari GT2 as a result the car became airborne and it got crashed into the tire barrier of Mulsanne corner.
+In 2012, Anthony Davidson’s car collided with another car, became airborne and crashed into the tire barrier of Mulsanne corner.

-In 2013, another accident took life of the driver Allan Simonsen when his car was crashed into the barrier of Tartre Rouge.
+In 2013, driver Allan Simonsen was killed when his car crashed into the barrier of Tartre Rouge.

-Derek Bell, Frank Biela and Emanuele Pirro- won 5 races
+Derek Bell, Frank Biela, and Emanuele Pirro: 5 victories.

-Olivier Gendebien, Henri Pescarolo and Yannick Dalmas- won 4 races.
+Olivier Gendebien, Henri Pescarolo, and Yannick Dalmas: 4 victories.

 Follow TTS on YouTube by clicking HERE!